FOR INTERLIBRARY LOAN AND DOCUMENT DELIVERY REQUESTS

 - To retrieve your articles/chapters, login to WebRetrieve; PDFs will be on the Main Menu page under "PDFs Available for Download".
 You can download or print your articles from here.

 - Your copies will remain on WebRetrieve for 21 days after you have received your email notification.

 Can I request a rescan of an article/chapter?

 Yes, reply as soon as possible to the email notification you received for the article/chapter and be specific about the problem (see examples below).
 A request for a resend will be made for you.

 - Missing Text

-- Wrong article was scanned
+- Wrong article or chapter was scanned

 - Pages cut off